 How can we make get employees motivated at work with so many challenges at home?

 You each then write an idea down on your piece of paper, then one person holds their idea up to share with others.
-Then, everyone else on the call writes down an idea inspired by that one. essentially building on it and making it better… and only positive responses are allowed, no one is allowed to criticise the idea.
+Then, everyone else on the call writes down an idea inspired by that one.
+They build on it and make it better!
+Only positive responses are allowed, no one is allowed to criticise the idea.

 Once that idea has been built on the next person holds up their new idea and the same thing happens again.
 Everyone builds on this idea by writing something down and sharing with everyone else.
-Thereby everyone equally contributes an idea and everyone gets a chance to build on each other’s idea – helping everyone feel emotionally invested in each idea and building a strong sense of teamwork.
+Thereby everyone equally contributes and gets a chance to build on each other’s idea.
+This helps everyone feel emotionally invested in each idea and builds a strong sense of teamwork.